 Petroleum & Gas Industrial Mechanics

-Students who obtain the associate degree in Petroleum & Natural Gas Industrial Mechanics will be qualified for positions focused mainly on the delivery and distribution of petroleum and natural gas.
+Students who obtain the associate degree in Petroleum & Gas Industrial Mechanics will be qualified for positions focused mainly on the delivery and distribution of petroleum and natural gas.
 They may find themselves as compression station technicians, pipeline technicians, or midstream operations technicians.

 Employees in those positions will monitor and maintain equipment specific to the delivery of energy products including compressors, engines or prime movers, pipelines, and dehydration facilities.
 They will also troubleshoot obstacles that may prohibit the maximum efficiency of the system and operate within the safety standards that are agreed upon across the industry.